liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/SharePoint-Prioritization.md

 - **Graph API Requests**: Most Graph APIs are charged at $0.50 per 1,000 requests.
 - **Other API Requests**: SharePoint APIs such as CSOM and REST are charged at $1.00 per 1,000 requests.

+> [!NOTE]
+> As stated above while this is part of the Microsoft Graph Metered API platform all API calls to SharePoint and OneDrive will be included.
+Price will vary based on the API used per pricing above.

 ## How to Leverage SharePoint App Prioritization

 ### 1. Onboard on Microsoft Graph Metered APIs